-2018 also saw the beginning of the development of Kowatanda’s second feature film, Kontora.
-This film, shot in black and white about a mysterious backwards-walking stranger helping a high school girl uncover her grandfather's past, finished production in April 2019 and had its premiere at Tallinn Black Nights Film Festival (PÖFF) in November 2019.
-Here, it won the Grand Prix and Best Music awards in the main competition category, which resulted in invitations to future festivals as well as significant attention from the foreign press.
-This was the first time a film from Japan had won the Grand Prix at the PÖFF.
-Later Kontora won Best Actor at Osaka Asian Film Festival and Best Film Obayashi Prize at Japan Cuts 2020.
-Kowatanda films is in preparations for their thrid feature film scheduled to release 2021.
+In 2018, Kowatanda Films embarked on the development of their second feature film, "Kontora".
+This captivating black-and-white film revolves around a mysterious stranger walking backward, aiding a high school girl in uncovering her grandfather's past.
+"Kontora" was completed in April 2019 and premiered at the Tallinn Black Nights Film Festival (PÖFF) in November of the same year, where it achieved tremendous success by winning the Grand Prix and Best Music awards in the main competition category.
+This historic win marked the first time a Japanese film received the Grand Prix at PÖFF.
+Subsequently, "Kontora" received further recognition, including the Best Actor award at the Osaka Asian Film Festival and the Best Film Obayashi Prize at Japan Cuts 2020.

 In late 2021, Kowatanda Films initiated the production of their latest venture, "DECEMBER" a compelling re-trial courtroom drama in collaboration with Yaman Films.
 The film made its world premiere at the esteemed Busan International Film Festival in 2022 and earned a nomination for the prestigious Kim Ji-seok Award.
 "DECEMBER" was released in theaters in Japan on March 18, 2023, and subsequently premiered at the Udine Far East Film Festival in Italy.
 The film is also scheduled for premieres in Spain, America, and Germany.